SGSVertigo/vertigo-instructions/RAF_Page.md

 :--------------------------------------:   |   :------------------------:

 Project Vertigo is a collaborative effort made possible through IRIS and the ERAF foundation.
-Designed by Dr Jon Sowman (Project Engineer for Fraser Nash) this neat little device offers hi-fidelity position and orientation data logging.
+Designed by Dr Jon Sowman (Project Engineer for Fraser Nash) this neat little device offers data logging with a difference.
 Jon describes, “Developing the firmware that allows Vertigo to output accelerations in a Earth-based reference frame was a real challenge.
 But I am delighted that those efforts are now available to schools through IRIS and that the device is being used in so many exciting new contexts.”